-Now that we’re in the dog days of summer, it’s time to get your beach gear ready.
-You’re probably wondering where you’re going to go to cool off and whether it’s the lake, beach, or swimming pool, you need a proper beach towel.
+Now that you have your beach gear ready, you’re probably wondering where you’re going to go to cool off.
+Whether it’s the lake, beach, or swimming pool, you need a proper beach towel.
 Beach towels are not the same as your everyday bath towel — or at least they shouldn’t be.

 While it’s perfectly normal to devote the lion’s share of your attention to beach necessities like trunks, sunglasses, and sunscreen, we urge you not to sleep on the selection of your beach towel.
 Toss that faded college-era beach towel left over from your childhood bedroom, and invest in one of these high-quality towels.
 All of our selections are broad and sturdy enough to take on sun, sand, and saltwater, yet offer the subdued style that makes a statement on a poolside lounge, cabana, or even in the bathroom.